 TOTAL TIME should be an extended period of time up to 2 years

-In case of loss of signal from one DGNSS beacon DGNSS receivers are capable of automatically re-acquiring signal from other beacons that normally provide sufficient signal strength at the users location.
-In such areas of overlapping coverage service availability is defined as the probability that signal from at least one beacon is present.
+In case of loss of signal from one DGNSS beacon DGNSS receivers are capable of automatically re-acquiring signal from other beacons that normally provide sufficient signal strength at the user’s location.
+In such areas of overlapping coverage service availability is defined as the probability that a signal from at least one beacon (which meets the accuracy and integrity requirements) is present.

 Mathematically this can be written as: